owntheweb/Raspberry-Pi-Huygens-Probe-Titan-Landing-Video-Kiosk/readme.md

 `sudo shutdown -h now`

+# Recovery Plan

+After confirming all works well, make a backup of the Pi image for faster recovery if the disk becomes corrupt (a common eventuality, especially without a safe shutdown).

+Remove the disk from the Pi and insert to a computer (Mac in this case).

+Find the inserted disk (see top instructions for details in identifying):

+`diskutil list`

+Unmount the disk (disk2 in this example):

+`diskutil unmountDisk /dev/disk2`

+Save a local image of the disk:

+`sudo dd if=/dev/rdisk2 of=~/Desktop/huygensProbeKiosk.dmg bs=4m`

+Enter your desktop login password if prompted for it.

+Wait for a while.
+Go for a walk.
+When finished, save the .img file where it can be found again months later.

+After all is complete, eject the "boot" drive in Mac OS, take out the SD card,

+# Recover or Replicate Kiosk Image
+Insert a disk to the Mac.
+Then, look under NAME and SIZE to verify correct volume.

+`diskutil list`

+Unmount the correct volume (make sure to edit the following to match):

+`diskutil unmountDisk /dev/disk2`

+Format the SD card as FAT16 (again, remember to edit the following 'disk2' to prevent a bad day).

+`sudo newfs_msdos -F 16 /dev/disk2`

+Restore/clone/transfer the image to the SD card.

+`sudo dd bs=4m if=~/Desktop/huygensProbeKiosk.dmg of=/dev/rdisk2`

 # OPTIONAL: Enable USB Audio

 The Space Foundation's version of this kiosk uses a [small USB speaker from Adafruit](https://www.adafruit.com/product/3369), allowing it to be powered by the Pi.
 To enable audio output via USB, follow [Adafruit's instructions here](https://learn.adafruit.com/usb-audio-cards-with-a-raspberry-pi/updating-alsa-config).

+# OPTIONAL: Install Safe Shutdown Switch

+The Space Foundation's version of this kiosk uses a [shutdown switch with rocker](https://www.mausberrycircuits.com/collections/frontpage/products/shutdown-switch-with-rocker).
+[Follow install instructions here](https://www.mausberrycircuits.com/pages/setup).

 # Special Thanks